 The sign also provides vital information such as website and phone to direct them immediately to more information, pictures and tours.

 After a prospect has expressed interest in applying they are invited to use our inline application system or visit our office.
 Application fees are $35 per adult that will be living in the home as well as any guarantors.
 (Guarantors must be on the lease as well)

 Credit and background checks are performed using this information.
 We also perform landlord verification with questions to evaluate the renters performance with their previous landlord.

-Once an application is approved, we invite the prospect to our office to sign their lease and pay their deposit(s) using certified funds.
+Once an application is approved, we will create and send a lease for e-signature using our state-of-the-art software and integrations.
+Some prefer to sign in person.
+We will invite the prospect to our office to sign their lease and pay their deposit(s) using certified funds.
 A property is not taken off the market until these are received.